 If you want to.
 The markets are on a tear up and even if you catch the tail end, you could make a nice profit.

-The reality is that you’re going to kick yourself if you sold your positions now and the market raced up higher.
-Likewise, your going to kick yourself if you bought now and the market crashes.
+The reality is that you're going to kick yourself if you sell your positions now and the market races up higher.
+Likewise, you're going to kick yourself if you buy now and the market crashes.
 So what should you do?

 If the market crashes and you lose $1,000, then you look smart for not blowing your entire money.
 If the market charges higher, you look smart for having skin the in game.